 Key Elements of Contamination Control

-- Cleanroom Design: Cleanrooms are designed to achieve and maintain a airflow in which essentially the entire body of air within a confined area moves with uniform velocity along parellel flow lines.
+- Cleanroom Design: Prefabricated cleanrooms are designed to achieve and maintain an airflow in which essentially the entire body of air within a confined area moves with uniform velocity along parallel flow lines.
 This air flow is called laminar flow.
-The more restriction of air flow the more turbulence.
-Turbulence can cause particle movement.
+The more restriction of air flow, the more turbulence; turbulence can cause particle movement.

-- High Efficiency Particulate Air Filter (HEPA): These filters are extremely important for maintaining contamination control.
-They filter particles as small as 0.3 microns with a99.97% minimum particle-collective efficiency.
+- High Efficiency Particulate Air (HEPA) Filters: These filters are the key component in maintaining contamination control in a modular clean room.
+HEPA filters remove particles as small as 0.3 microns, with a 99.97% minimum particle-collective efficiency.

-- Filtration: In addition to the HEPA filters commonly used in cleanrooms, there are a number of other filtration mechanisms used to remove particles from gases and liquids.
+- Filtration: In addition to HEPA filters, modular cleanrooms may use a number of other filtration mechanisms to remove particles from gases and liquids.
 These filters are essential for providing effective contamination control.

 - Cleaning: Cleaning is an essential element of contamination control.
 Decisions need to made about the details of cleanroom maintenance and cleaning.
 Applications and procedures need to be written and agreed upon by cleanroom management and contractors (if used).